-Table 2.1 Example of classification of the effects Specified measure ) Main GES descriptor Effect on GES descriptor Additional beach cleaning 10 Less litter on the beach on non-bathing beacl nes
+Table 2.1 Example of classification of the effects Specified measure Main GES descriptor Effect on GES descriptor Additional beach clear on non-bathing beach aning nes 10 Less litter on the beach

 Figure 2.4 presents an example of an LDI describing the effect of an additional MSFD measure.
 It describes the effect of an additional MSFD measure with an effect on litter, additional beach cleaning on non-bathing beaches.